Cola Boyy: 2020-21: Work with The Avalanches, MGMT, & Prosthetic Boombox

-In 2020, Cola Boyy collaborated with The Avalanches & Mick Jones on "We Go On", a single from The Avalanches' third album We Will Always Love You.
+In 2020, Urango appeared on "We Go On", a single from The Avalanches' third album We Will Always Love You alongside Mick Jones.
+The collaboration led to further work with the group on his debut album.
+Prosthetic Boombox, released on Record Makers in June 2021, featured guest appearances from Nicolas Godin of Air, John Carroll Kirby, Myd, Andrew VanWyngarden of MGMT and The Avalanches.

 In April 2021, he released the single "Kid Born in Space", featuring MGMT.
 Urango explained that the song is about his experience growing up as a disabled person.

-The debut Cola Boyy album, Prosthetic Boombox, was released by the French label Record Makers in June 2021.
-The album features appearances from Nicolas Godin of Air and Andrew VanWyngarden.
 Paste gave the album a positive review, describing it as "an electrifying, catchy and colorful debut".
 The Guardian gave the album 4 out of 5 stars, describing the record as a "delirious blast of disco, funk, house and psychedelia".

 2025: Quit To Play Chess

 The second and final Cola Boyy album, Quit To Play Chess, was released on May 23, 2025 on Record Makers.
 The album title is a reference to Marcel Duchamp who notably transitioned away from art to chess late in his career.